uttori/uttori-wiki/README.md

 # Uttori Wiki

-UttoriWiki is a wiki module for the Uttori system.
-Does everything a wiki should.
+UttoriWiki is a wiki module for the [Uttori](https://github.com/uttori) set of components.
+UttoriWiki was originally a fork of [Hazel](http://hazel.wmk.io/) but has since become a set of projects with every aspect of the original codebase having been fully refactored into several smaller projects each with a full set of unit tests.
+The goal has shifted away from just being a wiki to becoming a modular set of components to quickly spin up not only a wiki, but many other types of sites all powered by the same underlying components.

 # Config